-2http://en.wikipedia.org/wiki/History_of_Linux
+2https://en.wikipedia.org/wiki/History_of_Linux

 - The Linux kernel is publicly announced by the 21 year old Finnish student Linus Benedict Torvalds. - The Linux kernel is relicensed under the GNU GPL.
 The first so called "Linux distributions" are created. - 1993 Over 100 developers work on the Linux kernel.
 With their assistance the kernel is adapted to the GNU environment, which creates a large spectrum of application types for Linux.
 The oldest currently existing Linux distribution, Slackware, is released for the first time.
 Later in the same year, the Debian project is established.
-Today it is the largest community distribution. - In March Torvalds judges all components of the kernel to be fully matured: he releases version 1.0 of Linux.
+Today it is the largest community distribution. - 1994 In March Torvalds judges all components of the kernel to be fully matured: he releases version 1.0 of Linux.
 The XFree86 project contributes a graphic user interface (GUI).
 In this year the companies Red Hat and SUSE publish version 1.0 of their Linux distributions. - Linux is ported to the DEC Alpha and to the Sun SPARC.
 Over the following years it is ported to an ever greater number of platforms. - Version 2.0 of the Linux kernel is released.
 The kernel can now serve several processors at the same time, and thereby becomes a serious alternative for many companies. - Many major companies such as IBM, Compaq and Oracle announce their support for Linux.
 In addition a group of programmers begins developing the graphic user interface KDE. - 1999 A group of developers begin work on the graphic environment GNOME, which should become a free replacement for KDE, which depended on the then proprietary Qt toolkit.
 During the year IBM announces an extensive project for the support of Linux. - 2004 The XFree86 team splits up and joins with the existing X Window standards body to form the X.Org Foundation, which results in a substantially faster development of the X Window Server for Linux. - The project openSUSE begins a free distribution from Novell's community.
 Also the project OpenOffice.org introduces version 2.0 that now supports OASIS OpenDocument standards in October. - Oracle releases its own distribution of Red Hat.
 Novell and Microsoft announce a cooperation for a better interoperability. - Dell starts distributing laptops with Ubuntu pre-installed in them. - Version 3.0 of the Linux kernel is released.

-- 2012 The aggregate Linux server market revenue exceeds that of the rest of the Unix market. - 2013 Google's Linux-based Android claims 75% of the smartphone market share, in terms of the number of phones shipped. - 2014 Ubuntu claims 22,000,000 users.
+- 2012 The aggregate Linux server market revenue exceeds that of the rest of the Unix market. - 2013 Google's Linux-based operating system, Android claims 75% of the smartphone market share, in terms of the number of phones shipped. - 2014 Ubuntu claims 22 000 000 users. - 2015 Version 4.0 of the Linux kernel is released. - 2019 Version 5.0 of the Linux kernel is released.